movalex/fusion/Scripts/Comp/DEV/AttributeSpreadsheet.md

 * You can add expressions to Point data values, such as Center.X, Center.Y
 * Added logging, most errors are caught with Console feedback
 * Set active tool by clicking on row header
+* Use this script as a standalone tool.
+Provide a remote machine IP as an argument to a script to do remote management

 _Requires:_